 Even the most simple of tasks can cause an injury when done repetitively.

 So you need to be extremely careful when doing a powerful and intense activity like digging or shoveling for an extended period of time.

 Because the consequences of overdoing it are a nightmare for your back.

-So learn to pace yourself and break it up where possible.
+So learn to pace yourself and take frequent breaks when possible.

-Not only will this give your aching muscles a break, it will stop the movements from becoming too repetitive.
+As not only will this give your aching muscles a break, it will also stop these movements from becoming too repetitive.

-So take a break for a few minutes every half an hour or so and use this time to have a good stretch.
+So try to take a break for a few minutes every half an hour or so and use this time to have a good stretch.

 And if you can alternate periods of digging with other tasks then that would be even better.

 A change is as good as a rest after all!